thk-cheng/lbry_batch_uploader/README.md

 - Generate thumbnails using ffmpeg if no matching thumbnail is found for a file
 - Add a flag that will save the uploading result to a file named "uploaded.txt"
 - Add a flag that will scan the `file_directory` for "uploaded.txt", if it is found, the uploader will skip the files listed in it.
-- Use the lbrynet api to warn user for insufficient fund (i.e. < 2 LBC)
+- Use the lbrynet api to warn user for insufficient fund (e.g. < 2 LBC)
 - Catch `InsufficientFundsError` separately

 ## License